+Sell/buy back and buy/sell backs

-- Maximum use: 100% of net assets - Expected use: approximately 10% of net assets.
+Maximum use: 100% of net assets Expected use: approximately 10% of net assets.

 Purpose and impact of these transactions, which may only be intended to achieve the asset management objective:

-- cash management: yes - optimization of the Compartment' income: yes - potential leveraging effect on the Compartment: yes
+cash management: yes optimization of the Compartment' income: yes potential leveraging effect on the Compartment: yes

-- Negotiable debt securities
+Types of assets that may be subject to such transactions: Negotiable debt securities Bonds Equities Derivatives

-- Bonds

-- Equities

-- Derivatives

-The method used to calculate overall exposure of the Compartment is the commitment calculation method.
+Risk Management The method used to calculate overall exposure of the Compartment is the commitment calculation method.

-The Compartment is intended for all investors seeking a return net of management fees similar to or greater than the performance of the BofA Contingent Capital Index.
+Profile of typical investor The Compartment is intended for all investors seeking a return net of management fees similar to or greater than the performance of the BofA Contingent Capital Index.

-For this Compartment, the recommended investment horizon is at least three years.
+in the For this Compartment, the recommended investment horizon is at least three years.

-The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
+Compartment The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
 Any calculation of this amount must take into account their personal assets and financial projects as well as their level of risk aversion.
 It is also strongly recommended that investors diversify their investments sufficiently so that they are not solely exposed to the risks of this Compartment.

-The Compartment is exposed to the following risks which are more fully explained under 6.
+Compartment's Specific Risk The Compartment is exposed to the following risks which are more fully explained under 6.
 Risk Warnings of the General Section:

-- Risk inherent to subordinated bonds
+Factors Risk inherent to subordinated bonds

-- Risk of capital loss
+Risk of capital loss

-- Interest rate risk
+Interest rate risk

 This risk is measured as interest rate sensitivity, which ranges between 0 and 10 for this Compartment.

-- Credit risk
+Credit risk

-- High Yield risk
+High Yield risk

-- Counterparty risk
+Counterparty risk

-- · Risk related to securitized products
+Risk related to securitized products

-- Liquidity risk
+Liquidity risk

-- Currency risk
+Currency risk

-- Discretionary management risk
+Discretionary management risk

-- Risk inherent to non-OECD countries
+Risk inherent to non-OECD countries

-- Operational risk
+Operational risk

-- Risks relating to the use of SFTs (counterparty risk, operational risk, legal risk, custody risk, liquidity risk)
+Risks relating to the use of SFTs (counterparty risk, operational risk, legal risk, custody risk, liquidity risk)

-СН ARACTERIS TICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial and subsequent subscription С EUR Accumulation All sophisticated investors 50 Shares R EUR Accumulation All sophisticated investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 50 Shares Е GBP Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 50 Shares Z EUR Accumulation UCIT, investment funds and accounts managed by Axiom and the staff of Axiom 50 Shares CHF CHF Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 70 Shares Sophistic ated Investors experience and knowledge in adequately appears (contingent convertible instruments) oraising an investment Valuation ı Day Every Busi exchanges the exception of days on which the Paris or the London stock Cut-off 12.00 p.m. on the Business Day preceding the relevant Valuation Day Subscript Redempt Day ion and ion Settlement 3 Business Days following t he Valuation Day Minimum initial subscription amount Shares in EUR: 1,000 € Shares in GBP: 1,000 £ Shares in CHF: 1,000 CHF Initial Sub Period & oscription Launch Date CONTINGENT unched through merger by absorption of the CAPITAL at a date that will be defined by circ
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription amount С LU1876458750 EUR All sophisticated investors 50,000 € R LU1876458834 EUR UR UR UR 50,000 € E LU1876458917 GBP Accumulation All sophisticated investors wishing to have full and systematic hedging against currency risk 50,000 £ Z LU1876459055 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 50,000 € CHF LU1876459139 CHF All sophisticated investors wishing to have full and systematic hedging against currency risk 70,000 CHF В LU2174487863 USD All sophisticated investors wishing to have full and systematic hedging against currency risk 60,000 USD Sophisticated Investors Investor who has expertise, experience and knowledge in adequately appraising an investor in the Master Fund strategies (contingent convertible instruments) sing an investment Valuation Day Every Business Day Cut-off Time 12.00 p.m. of the f the relevant Valuation Day Subscription and Redemption Settlement 3 Business Da Day Days following the Valuation Day